 Structural movement

 Repair category 1

-Notes Evidence of settlement through flooring and door frames being slightly off level.
-On the basis of a single inspection any movement noted is thought to be historic and none progressive.
+Notes Evidence of settlement through flooring and door frames being off level on the basis of a single inspection any movement noted is thought to be historic and non-progressive.
+We are advised by the current owners that a Structural Engineer's report is available relating to sloping floor with a first floor bedroom.